NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 </tr>
 <tr>
 <td>&lt;filename&gt;_Vxxx.idf</td>
-<td>If you don’t select “create intermediate versions”, this will only be the original version.
+<td>If you don’t select "create intermediate versions", this will only be the original version.
 Otherwise will have each version.</td>
 </tr>
 </table>